alireza787b/sharif-id-keep-alive/README.md

 1. Clone the repository or download `login_script.ps1`.
 2. Open the script in a text editor.
 3. Replace `'yourUsername'` and `'yourPassword'` with your actual Sharif University credentials.
-4. Optionally, adjust the `checkIntervalSeconds` parameter to change the default check interval of 300 seconds (5 minutes).
+4. Optionally, adjust the `checkIntervalSeconds`, `fastCheckPrior`, `fastCheckPeriod`, and `maxSessionDuration` parameters to customize the check interval and adaptive check frequency behavior.

 ### Running the Script